 One reason I like to use hyaluronic acid dermal fillers for non-surgical nose reshaping is that they are safer for my patients.
 For starters HA dermal fillers are dissolvable and if the patient didn’t desire the aesthetic correction results after their nose job, it can be taken away safely.
 HA fillers are also a clear soft gels and not permanent.
 Some people come asking for Silicone or Artefill as permanent fillers, but these products don’t belong in the nose.
 Permanent fillers give rise to permanent problems.
 Great new FDA approved dermal fillers bridging the gap between longevity and safety is the likes of Radiesse and Ellansé.
 Ellansé is ultimately degradable and lasts for up to four years.

 What do you think?
-Did you find this article blog helpful?
-I’d love to hear your comments firstname.lastname@example.org or tweet me @dr_h_kahlout.
-If you found this blog article helpful I’d appreciate a positive review on our Facebook page.
+Did you find this blog helpful?
+Why not join me for meaningful and educational social media posts on Instagram I’d love to hear your comments firstname.lastname@example.org or tweet me @dr_h_kahlout.
+If you found this blog helpful I’d appreciate a positive review on Google Review and our Facebook page.